~12 min read

 $5,082,000

 The Actual item returns the measure unchanged.
-SELECTEDMEASURE() evaluates [Total Sales] directly.
+SELECTEDMEASURE() evaluates [Total Revenue] directly.

 Under the Hood